Minimum Wage: NLC confirms submission of nominees for committee — Nigeria Today

 Minimum Wage: NLC confirms submission of nominees for committee

-The Nigeria Labour Congress (NLC) says it has submitted the names of its nominees for the 29 man-committee for the negotiation of the new National Minimum Wage.
+Abuja—The Nigeria Labour Congress, NLC, says it has submitted the names of its nominees for the 29 man-committee for the negotiation of the new National Minimum Wage.

-NLC President Ayuba Wabba disclosed this in an interview with the News Agency of Nigeria (NAN) on Thursday in Abuja.
+NLC President Ayuba Wabba disclosed this in an interview yesterday in Abuja.

 It would be recalled that the Federal Executive Council had on May 25 approved the constitution of the National Minimum Wage Committee to kick-start the process of negotiations for new wage for workers.